sehmaschine/django-grappelli/docs/index.rst

 Current development branches:

+* Grappelli 2.9.1 (Development version for Django 1.10, see branch Stable/2.9.x)
 * Grappelli 2.8.3 (Development version for Django 1.9, see branch Stable/2.8.x)
 * Grappelli 2.7.4 (Development version for Django 1.8, see branch Stable/2.7.x)
 * Grappelli 2.6.6 (Development version for Django 1.7, see branch Stable/2.6.x)